Why I’m Running

 Small Business Competitiveness

-As a wife to a small business owner, coming from a corporate background, I have been floored at the gaps for small business employees.
+As the wife to a small business owner, coming from a corporate background, I have been floored at the gaps for small business employees.
 No job-protected medical leave, often no paid leave, few options for employer-sponsored health insurance, the list goes on.

 Small businesses are engines of innovation and growth; but today’s environment makes it too risky for many savvy professionals to launch new ventures and bring their unique offerings to market.